What is eaf graphite electrodes? eaf graphite electrode consumption

 Graphite electrode has many advantages that makes it used widely.

-• It is easy to machine.
+• Easy to machine.

-• It is very resistant to thermal shock.
+• Very resistant to thermal shock.

 • It has a low coefficient of thermal expansion (3 times lower than copper) which guarantees stability of electrode geometry during electro discharge machining.

-• It is available in large blocks.
+• Available in large blocks.

 • It does not melt, but goes directly from the solid state to the gaseous at 3,400°C,

-• which reduces wear.
+• Which reduces wear.

 • Its density is 5 times lower than that of copper, which results in lighter electrodes.